 Which he clearly did a great job of given that he physically confronted her before throwing her off the roof...aren't signs of struggle the first indicator of non-suicide?

 Mama Bear: Victoria Grayson is an interesting example, given that she has no problem manipulating either of her children in schemes against Conrad.
 But if an outside force threatens Daniel or Charlotte, she will destroy them with extreme, ruthless prejudice.
 Helen Crawley found this out after threatening Daniel.
-Held at gunpoint by Victoria, Helen calmly pointed out that Victoria spent twenty years regretting what she'd done to Emily's father, and that she couldn't possibly be capable of cold-blooded murder.
-Victoria responded with a polite smile, and shot Helen without another word.
+When Victoria held her at gun-point, Helen calmly pointed out that Victoria spent twenty years regretting what she'd done to David Clarke, and that she couldn't possibly be capable of cold-blooded murder.
+Victoria responded by smiling politely, and shooting Helen without another word.

 The Americon Initiative, represented by the White Haired Man, is this to Conrad and the Graysons.